 It’s right smack in the city center, next to the massive Zócalo plaza.

-Here’s the cool part: you’ll see ancient ruins sitting right alongside colonial-era buildings—a perfect snapshot of Mexico City’s rich, layered history.
+It’s a perfect snapshot of Mexico City’s rich, layered history.

 While you’re at the Zócalo, take a moment to soak in the colorful performances and lively festivals that happen pretty much all year round.